hutamaaulia/atomic-displacement/README.md

-# Vibrational Frequency Calculation Using Quantum ESPRESSO
+# Vibrational Frequency and Thermodynamics Calculations Using Quantum ESPRESSO

 Python scripts for calculating vibrational frequencies using the **finite-displacement method** with **Quantum ESPRESSO (`pw.x`)**.

-The scripts automate the generation of displaced atomic structures, preparation of Quantum ESPRESSO input files, extraction of atomic forces from `pw.x` output, and construction of the numerical Hessian and vibrational frequencies.
+The scripts automate the generation of displaced atomic structures, preparation of Quantum ESPRESSO input files, extraction of atomic forces from `pw.x` output, and construction of the numerical Hessian, vibrational frequencies and thermodynamics corrections.

 > **Note:** This workflow is different from the standard Quantum ESPRESSO `ph.x` phonon calculation. `ph.x` uses Density Functional Perturbation Theory (DFPT), whereas this repository uses explicit atomic displacements and numerical differentiation of forces.